 I have a son, but I think this is good advice for all kids heading to college.

-- If you’re going to have sex you need to have protection.
+- If you’re going to have sexual intercourse you need to have protection.
+There are different forms of birth control.
 She should likely be on the pill AND you should wear a condom.
 The condom will prevent diseases and the pill prevents a pregnancy (and yourself if she isn’t good at taking the pill).
-I will tell him that if he is going to use a condom, he’d better know how to put it on and that I’m sure there are videos on youtube.
+I will tell him that if he is going to use a condom, he’d better know how to put it on and that I’m sure there are videos on youtube, or I’m happy to show him with a banana.
+Safe sex is really important.

 - If you are going to have sex, do NOT do it when you, or the other person are drunk.
 Again — back to #1 — it’s just a big fat mess on college campuses anymore.